Ph.D., University of California, Berkeley, 2014

 Jill Richards is Assistant Professor of English and affiliated faculty in the Women, Gender, Sexuality Studies Program and the Multidisciplinary Academic Program in Human Rights.
-Her research focuses on global modernism and Anglophone world literature, with a particular emphasis on intersectional feminism, lgbtq studies, critical legal theory, and human rights law.
+Her research focuses on transnational modernism and postcolonial literature, with a particular emphasis on intersectional feminism, queer theory, critical legal theory, and human rights law.

 global modernism, gender and sexuality, citizenship, human rights, critical legal theory, revolution, social movements, cinema, avant-gardes, young adult literature

 - The Fury Archives: Female Citizenship, Human Rights, and the International Avant-Gardes (Columbia UP, July 2020)